-Fall Fun in Miami County, Indiana
+Fall Fun in Miami County Indiana

-Coffee, Music and the Circus
+Coffee, Music, and the Circus

 Our first stop was of course for coffee.
 Both of us love coffee and we especially love local coffee shops.
 Aroma Coffee Shop in Peru, Indiana was the perfect start to our day.
 Thanks to decadent coffee drinks and delicious Apple Cider donuts (look at all those spices inside!), we thoroughly enjoyed our stop at this cozy shop.

 With a fresh coffee in hand, we took off walking around downtown Peru.
 I noticed a few stores, but overall the downtown was pretty empty.
 I always find this depressing as I love a vibrant downtown area and from the buildings can imagine how lovely it was years ago.
-Hopefully, the city will be successful in revitalizing in the coming years.
+Hopefully, the city will be successful in revitalizing it in the coming years.

 The Miami County Museum is located right across from the courthouse, but it was closed.
 We checked out the large photos in the windows as well as a few window displays on woman’s suffrage.
 I’d like to get back someday soon as it looked quite interesting as we peeked in the windows!